Murder of Cecilia Strzyzowski: Cecilia Strzyzowski

 Strzyzowski was born on 3 August 1994.
 She was an administrative employee at a health center and the owner of a cafeteria.
 She lived in her aunt's house with her partner, 19-year-old César Sena.
-According to the testimony of Gloria Romero, Strzyzowski's mother and the complainant in the case of her disappearance, the relationship between the two began in December 2021 through the dating app Tinder.
-However, problems arose in the relationship, especially due to César's mother's resistance toward her relationship.
-In addition, possible coercive control by César over Cecilia's movements through WhatsApp and the possession of weapons by César, who claims to be politically persecuted, have been mentioned.
+According to the testimony of Gloria Romero, Strzyzowski's mother, the relationship between the two began in December 2021 through the dating app Tinder.
+However, problems arose in the relationship, especially due to César's mother's resistance toward the relationship.
+In addition, possible coercive control by César over Cecilia's movements through WhatsApp and the possession of weapons by César, who claimed to be politically persecuted, have been mentioned.

 On 16 September 2022, Cecilia and César married, but four days later they began divorce proceedings, allegedly influenced by César's mother, who did not support the relationship.
 The young couple handed out invitation cards for a wedding party to be held on 23 December, though the divorce decree came out two days before and the celebration was postponed indefinitely.
-Cecilia's mother was unaware of this divorce at the time of her disappearance.
+Cecilia's mother was unaware of this divorce at the time of her daughter's disappearance.
 Cecilia and Cesar continued their relationship, however, and were seen together regularly.
-Cecilia's mother stated that for her, César was an excellent partner, and expressed surprise at the version she learned from a friend of Cecilia, who alleged that on 3 May 2023, César had physically attacked Cecilia.
+Cecilia's mother stated that to her, César seemed like an excellent partner, and expressed surprise at the version she learned from a friend of Cecilia, who alleged that on 3 May 2023, César had physically attacked Cecilia.
 According to this same statement, César Sena was medicated and hit his mother on one occasion.
-Cecilia's psychologist — who last treated her two days before her disappearance — corroborated the versions of gender violence and that he took psychotropic drugs.
+Cecilia's psychologist — who last treated her two days before her disappearance — corroborated the versions of gender violence and that César took psychotropic drugs.